klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 <details><summary>VSParticle</summary>

-VSParticle, a company based in Delft, has conducted a lot of research in the field of nanoparticles over the past years.
-Calculating the size of nanoparticles using microscopic images is one branch they focus their work on. ([VSParticle][8]).
+[VSParticle][8], a company based in Delft, has conducted a lot of research in the field of nanoparticles over the past years.
+Calculating the size of nanoparticles using microscopic images is one branch they focus their work on.
 </details>

 [1]: https://en.wikipedia.org/wiki/Nanoparticle